 My Favorite Charcuterie Meat & Cheese Selections:

-- Meat: I chose prosciutto, pancetta, sopressata, and Genoa salami.
+- Meat: I choose prosciutto, pancetta, soppressata, and Genoa salami.
+Theyโre just what my grocery store had on offer!

-- Spreads: I used a fig spread and apricot preserves, both of which I already had on-hand.
+- Spreads: I used a fig spread and apricot preserves, both of which I already had on hand.
+Because preserves and jams last a long time, this is a great opportunity to use up whatever youโve got in the cupboard!

-- Wine: variety of white and red wines, as well as beer available in the refrigerator for whoever wanted it.
+- Drinks: My fridge was stocked with a variety of white and red wines, as well as beer for those who wanted it!

 Before your friends begin digging in, take a quick minute to explain to them what everything is.

-Just a general run down of what everything is called is helpful to take a little bit of the guesswork out of making selections.
-Your friends will have a blast figuring out what flavors they like best together.
+Your friends will have a blast figuring out what flavors they like best together!

 For this round of charcuterie, my favorite combo was goat cheese, prosciutto and fig spread on top of a cracker, followed by a sip of white wine.